 The best cheap PS5 games can require a bit of legwork to find.
-The PS5 has been out for almost a year, which means that even its oldest titles are still fairly new.
+The PS5 has been out for a little more than a year, which means that even its oldest titles are still fairly new.
 As a result, most PS5 games are still quite expensive — especially since many of them now retail for $70 apiece, rather than last generation’s $60.

 Still, you can get cheap PS5 games if you know where to look.
 One possible solution is to keep an eye out for sales, which occur frequently on the PlayStation Store.
 The other option is to check out mid-budget and indie games, which often sell for much less than their big-budget counterparts.
 For the purposes of this article, we consider any game “cheap” if it cost $30 or less.
 If these games aren’t to your liking, then just give it some time; other PS5 games will come down in price as the months roll on.
 Remember, too, that the PS5 is backwards compatible with the best cheap PS4 games.